libressl/portable/README.md

  cmake -G"Visual Studio 12 2013" ..
 ```

-Replace "Visual Studion 12 2013" with whatever version of Visual Studio you
+Replace "Visual Studio 12 2013" with whatever version of Visual Studio you
 have installed.
 This will generate a LibreSSL.sln file that you can incorporate
 into other projects or build by itself.